westhood/pylisp/README.md

-# PyLisp: A simple Lisp Implementation in Python
+# pylisp: A simple Lisp Implementation in Python

----

 ## Description ##